4W4I5/Semester-6-Notes/Forensics/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- Other GPT Header (Secondary)

 # Lecture 6 - MFT
-### Understanding Slack
+### Understanding File Slack
-- Drive Slack
+- Consists of Drive and RAM slack
+	- **Drive Slack**
 		- Result of Windows allocating space in clusters.
 Leaves unused space from EOF active file to end of cluster
-	- Consists of RAM and File slack
+		- Cluster size for e.g. is generally 4KB so a file that uses a single sector leaves 7 sectors unused
-- Ram Slack
+	- **Ram Slack**
+		- For last sector the OS includes random data from the ram to fill the slack
-	-
+		- Now its just 0's
-- File Slack

 # Lecture 7 - Registry